WRXinYue/ocean-hub/src/zh/docs/glossary.md

 An abbreviation for "Local TimeLine".
 For details about timelines, please see [here](../features/timeline)

 ## MFM
-An abbreviation for "Markup language For Misskey", a markdown language available for use on Misskey.
+An abbreviation for "Markup language For Ocean", a markdown language available for use on Ocean.
 For details, see [here.](../features/mfm)

 ## NSFW
 An abbreviation for "Not Safe For Work".
 A feature to tag an image as "NSFW" and hide it unless explicitly requested to be shown by a user.